Guide to Leveraging Demand Planning and Forecasting Systems:

 3. What are the components of Demand Forecasting

-There are generally six components.
-They are auto-correlation, random variation, average demand, trends, and seasonal and cyclical elements.
+There are generally six components: auto-correlation, random variation, average demand, trends, and seasonal and cyclical elements.

 4. What are the Relevant KPIs of a Demand Planning and Forecasting System?